-Wanting to know how much compensation for hearing loss is a natural question if you have suffered any type of deafness.
-If the hearing loss injury occurred through the fault of a third party then you may be able to make a claim for compensation.
+Wanting to know how much compensation for hearing loss is only natural if you have suffered any type of deafness.
+If your hearing loss injury occurred through the fault of a third party, you may be able to make a claim for compensation.

 The most common type of hearing loss claim is that of industrial deafness; i.e. a type of hearing impairment which has occurred in the workplace through the negligence of an employer.
-More often than not this is due to health and safety protocols not being adhered to in an environment where noisy industrial machinery is prevalent.
+Usually, this is due to health and safety protocols not being adhered to in an environment where noisy industrial machinery is prevalent.
 Industrial deafness affects approximately 1 million people in this country and includes symptoms such as tinnitus and varying degrees of hearing loss.